immersive-web/webxr-ar-module/spatial-tracking-explainer.md

 There are several circumstances in which developers may choose to relate content in different frames of reference.

 #### Inline to Immersive
 It is expected that developers will often choose to preview `immersive` experiences with a similar experience `inline`.
 In this situation, users often expect to see the scene from the same perspective when they make the transition from `inline` to `immersive`.
-To accomplish this, developers should grab the `poseModelMatrix` of the last `XRDevicePose` retrieved using the `inline` session's `XRFrameOfReference` and apply this same transform content to be displayed in the `immersive` session's `XRFrameOfReference`.
+To accomplish this, developers should grab the `poseMatrix` of the last `XRViewerPose` retrieved using the `inline` session's `XRFrameOfReference` and apply this same transform content to be displayed in the `immersive` session's `XRFrameOfReference`.
 The same logic applies in the reverse when exiting `immersive`.

 #### Unbounded to Bounded
 When building an experience that is predominantly based on an `XRUnboundedFrameOfReference`, developers may occasionally choose to switch to an `XRBoundedFrameOfReference`.
 For example, a whole-home renovation experience might choose to switch to a bounded frame of reference for reviewing a furniture selection library.
 If necessary to continue displaying content belonging to the previous frame of reference, developers may use the `coordinateSystem.getTransformTo()` method to re-parent nearby virtual content to the new frame of reference.